Ansible-Getting-Started/lightbulb/README.md

 Over time Lightbulb will be expanded to include advanced and developer topics in addition to expanding beyond linux server automation and into Windows and network automation.

-To support these objectives, the project provides a lab provisioner tool for creating an environment to present and work with Lightbulb content.

 ## What's Provided

 The Ansible Lightbulb project has been designed to be used as a toolkit and best practices reference for Ansible presentations ranging from demos thru self-paced learning thru hands-on workshops.
 Here you will find:

 * Examples
-* Workshops
 * Presentation Decks
 * Guides
-* Lab Provisioner
 * Facilitator Documentation

 ### Examples